tompollard/pmlr-submissions/README.md

    - Are there syntax errors?
 1. Does the script print short-names of specific publications?
    - Is there an error around the last short-name that has been printed?

+If you're feeling adventurous, the underlying code can be found in [this repository](https://github.com/mlresearch/papersite/tree/master/ruby).